May 11, 2018 Abstract Submission Deadline

 The official format of an oral presentation is via projector using Microsoft PowerPoint (see template).
 Other formats will not be accepted.
 Due to time restrictions, presenters will not be allowed to connect their own computers to the data projectors at the Symposium.

-All presenters must load and test their presentations in the Audio Visual Preview Room the day prior their session (it can be sent also in advance by e-mail before August 1, 2018, the adress of email will be given on 1st of June).
+All presenters must load and test their presentations in the Audio Visual Preview Room at Foyer level O the day prior their session.

 Monday speakers should test their presentations on Sunday (afternoon between 13:00 and 16:00 at the latest), while others a day before presentation.
 It is the responsibility of the individual presenters (not the organizers) to ensure their presentation is uploaded and checked.
 An audio-visual technician will be available to assist.